 There are a range of benefits and challenges to pursuing a career in freelance software engineering.
 It’s up to each individual to weigh each carefully to decide if this career path is a match for them.

 Freelance Software Engineers enjoy the creative freedom to decide which projects to pass on and which to tackle.
 This allows them to tailor their work around what they enjoy doing most, as well as what they’re best at, and avoid projects that don’t feel like they’re a good match.
-Some people may prefer to devote their entire focus to one project that will take many months to complete, such as creating an elearning platform.
+Some people may prefer to devote their entire focus to one project that will take many months to complete such as creating an e-learning platform.
 They may wish to spend 40 hours a week on this work alone and do so for the project’s duration.
 Other individuals may like to change things up and tackle several smaller projects at the same time.
-For others still, a less demanding work schedule may be more appealing and working only 15 or 20 weeks as a part-time Freelance Software Engineer may be preferable.
+For others still, a less demanding work schedule may be more appealing and working only 15 or 20 hours per week as a part-time Freelance Software Engineer may be preferable.

 Picking and choosing freelance work presents its unique challenges.
 While it’s a great way for the individual to take ownership and control over their work, it also means that they are tasked with securing continuous employment.
 Some people may find the stress of constantly having to apply for new work undesirable since there is no guarantee that projects will be steadily available.
 Others, though, prefer this flexibility and can build on their reputation to gain referrals for new work.
 Freelance Software Engineers also negotiate their pay rates on a per-project basis, which allows them to opt for work that adequately compensates them and turn down other projects.
 However, when work options aren’t coming through, they may need to settle for lower-paying gigs to pay bills.